top of page

 Listening

-Reflexive Listening is not passive reception but an active, evolving engagement with sound, presence, and meaning.
+Reflexive Listening is not passive reception but an active, evolving engagement with sound, presence, and relation.
 It listens back.
-It responds not only with words but with attunement, movement, and transformation.
-Reflexive Listening is self-aware, dynamic, and polyphonic—an interplay where the listener is both shaped by and shaping the moment.
+It responds not only with words, but through timing, movement, rhythm, silence, and modulation.
+It is self-aware, dynamic, and inherently polyphonic—an unfolding interplay in which the listener is both shaped by and shaping the moment as it emerges.

 The Reflexive Music Practice: A Playground of Polyphony

-In Reflexive Music, every sound is a question and a response.
-Music is no longer a fixed structure but a conversation—between tones, silences, gestures, and players.
-This is not about performance in the traditional sense but about joining a living, breathing flow where sound unfolds as interaction.
+In Reflexive Music, every sound functions simultaneously as a question and a response.
+Music is no longer a fixed structure to be executed, but a relational process—an ongoing conversation between tones, silences, gestures, and participants.

-Reflexive Music aligns with the ALP/Playground Approach, where playfulness and awareness dissolve rigid roles between speaker and listener, musician and audience.
-In this space, music is not something external; it is something we are inside of—a Joinment Space where meaning emerges through participation.
+Reflexive Music aligns with the Playground Approach (ALP), where playfulness and awareness soften rigid distinctions between speaker and listener, performer and observer.
+Within this space, music is not external to us; it is something we are already inside of.

 Deep Interpersonal Communication Beyond Words